SPxiaomin-zz/EloquentJavaScript/part1/chapter6/README.md

 - Prototype-less objects

     `Object.create` function, which allows us to create an object with a specific prototype.
 You are allowed to pass `null` as the prototype to create a fresh object with no prototype.

+- Polymorphism

+    When a piece of code is written to work with objects that have a certain interface—in this case, a toStringmethod—any kind of object that happens to support this interface can be plugged into the code, and it will just work.